AsperaGmbH/ldap-cli/README.md

-# sapopcli
+# ldap-cli

-The application sapopcli is a command line interface (CLI) application.
+The application ldapcli is a command line interface (CLI) application.

 ###  List of commands: